 How to Complete the Canje Process in Mexico

-The canje trámite (process/procedure) is the second and critical step to completing your legal residency in Mexico.
-This step involves finalizing and converting the visa in your passport issued by a Mexican consulate into your physical residency card.
-The process is completed at an office of the Instituto Nacional de Migración (INM) and must be initiated (not completed) within 30 days of entering the country.
+The canje trámite (exchange process) is the second and critical step to completing your legal residency in Mexico.
+This step involves finalizing and converting the “pre-approved” visa in your passport issued by a Mexican consulate into your physical residency card.
+The process is completed at an Instituto Nacional de Migración (INM) office and must be initiated (not completed) within 30 days of entering the country.
 This article provides an in-depth look at the process, required documents, and guidance to ensure a smooth experience.

 Canje Trámite